raspberrypilearning/explore-a-3d-world/en/step_2.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 People are spending more time in <span style="color: #0faeb0">**online virtual environments**</span>.
-As well as playing games, people relax, explore, socialise, learn and participate in interactive entertainment.
+As well as playing games, people relax, explore, socialise, learn, and participate in interactive entertainment.
 Some people call the future of these environments the <span style="color: #0faeb0">**metaverse**</span>.
 Being able to design 3D worlds is an important skill.
 </p>

 A Unity project needs graphics and sound 'Assets'.